remotestorage/django-remotestorage/README.md

-Bootstrap](http://twitter.github.com/bootstrap/) CSS file (served from bootstrapcdn.com) and [remoteStorage.js](https://github.com/unhosted/remoteStorage.js), which can be served from local URLs, if available in STATIC_ROOT.
+Bootstrap](http://twitter.github.com/bootstrap/) CSS file (served from bootstrapcdn.com) and [remoteStorage.js](https://github.com/unhosted/remoteStorage.js), which can be served - and **should be**, if you're using https for interfaces - from local URLs, if available in STATIC_ROOT.
 See "Customization / Interfaces" for details.

 ### Deployment / configuration